cased/hubproxy/README.md

   - View event type statistics over time
   - Replay single events or event ranges
   - Filter and query capabilities for all operations
+- **GraphQL API**:
+  - Alternative to REST API with the same functionality
+  - Flexible querying with precise field selection
+  - Interactive GraphiQL and Playground interfaces for testing
+  - Support for complex queries and mutations in a single request
 - **Monitoring**:
   - Provides metrics and logging for webhook delivery status and performance
   - Track event patterns and volume through API statistics